-In our factory, workers work on a cutter (to cut steel sheets) and dies.
-It is mandatory for the workers that while working, their 100% attention should be there; otherwise, they could cut or crush their fingers.
-Accidents happen frequently in the factory, and then I have to spend a big amount on their medical treatment and have to deal with the police, etc.
+In our factory, workers operate a cutter (to cut steel sheets) and dies.
+It is mandatory for the workers to maintain 100% attention while working; otherwise, they could cut or crush their fingers.
+Accidents happen frequently in the factory, and then I have to spend a significant amount on their medical treatment and deal with the police, etc.

-Most of the labor is daily wage earners, and they are not on the payroll of the factory.
-Now, what should I do to deal with such a situation?
-I desire to change the machinery, but no better option is available on a smaller scale.
-How can I make myself safe in such an incident?
-Is there any rule or law that I can put the onus on the labor?
-I am always ready to take care of their medical expenses but don't want to be dragged into a police case, etc.
+Most of the labor force consists of daily wage earners, and they are not on the factory's payroll.
+Now, what should I do to handle such a situation?
+I wish to change the machinery, but no better option is available on a smaller scale.
+How can I protect myself in such incidents?
+Is there any rule or law that allows me to place the responsibility on the labor?
+I am always ready to cover their medical expenses but don't want to be dragged into a police case, etc.

 Kindly help me out.